ampproject/amp-by-example/README.md

 #### How to style examples

 You can’t reference external stylesheets when creating samples.
 AMP by Example provides a [default styling](https://github.com/ampproject/amp-by-example/blob/master/templates/css/styles.css) for common elements (p, h1, h2, h3, a, ...) which you should use.
 Sample specific styles must live in the head of the document using the tag `<style amp-custom>`.
+Try to keep the additional CSS for samples to a minimum and use the default styles as often as possible.
 If you compile a sample via Gulp and run it, the default styling will be applied.

 Please note: if you copy code from a sample's code section, you will not get the style that you can see in the preview section.
-We try to limit the CSS that we add to the examples only adding the relevant one for the specific AMP component that we are testing; all the other required CSS will be added by the AMP by Example default styling.

 ## Contributing